 The slots in the headform are packed with clay as the recording medium for both penetration and BFD.
 The materials and procedures used to evaluate the back face deformation of the helmets are the same as those used for evaluating the back face deformation of body armor when subjected to ballistic impact as specified by NIJ-STD-0101.

-The Department of Testing and Evaluations (DOT&E) protocol specifies BFD thresholds at 25.4 mm for front and back shots and 16 mm for side and crown shots.
-These appear to be based on historical helmet testing precedent and are not connected to the potential for brain injury.
-The analysis, however, appears to be based on the presumption that the larger the BFD, the greater the likelihood of serious head injury (Review of Department of Defense Test Protocols for Combat Helmets, 2014).
+According to AR/PD 10-02 Rev A with Change 4, May 8, 2012, “Purchase Description Helmet, Advanced Combat (ACH),” and the Department of Testing and Evaluations (DOT&E) protocol specifies BFD thresholds are tested against no greater than a 9mm round ( AR/PD 10-02, 2012).
+The subsequent back face deformation should result in a maximum of 25.4 mm deformation for front and back shots and 16 mm for side and crown shots.
+These testing protocols appear to be based on the presumption that the larger the BFD, the greater the likelihood of serious head injury (Review of Department of Defense Test Protocols for Combat Helmets, 2014).

-There are many online videos of individuals, not scientist or lab technicians, conducting “backyard ballistic test” of products and then giving their “expert and qualified” opinion as the the validity or quality of the product.
+There are many online videos of individuals, not scientist or lab technicians, conducting “backyard ballistic test” with incorrect testing methodology and or using rounds with much greater energy than that required by national standards.
+They destroy these products and then give their “expert and qualified” opinion as the the validity or quality of the product.
 There are too many variable that need to be controlled and monitored in order to achieve accurate results.

-Understanding that current U.S. testing standards, both Military, DOT&E as well as NIJ, are based on handgun caliber rounds.
-A presentation by the Chief Scientist titled, Soldier Protective and Individual Equipment, listed repeating pistols, such as Tokarev (7.62×25-mm caliber) and Makarov (9×18-mm caliber), as emerging threats.
+Understanding that current U.S. testing standards, both Military, DOT&E as well as NIJ, are based on handgun caliber rounds the Chief Scientist issued a presentation titled, Soldier Protective and Individual Equipment, listed repeating pistols, such as Tokarev (7.62×25-mm caliber) and Makarov (9×18-mm caliber), as emerging threats.
 However, for insurgent and guerrilla warfare, published data and anecdotal evidence suggest that AK-47 (7.62×39-mm) and other Kalashnikov pattern weapons are the predominant source of ballistic threats in Iraq, Afghanistan, and Somalia (Small Arms Survey, 2012).

 In a survey of 80,000 small arms and light weapons seizures, they found that the “vast majority of illicit small arms in Afghanistan, Iraq, and Somalia are Kalashnikov-pattern assault rifles.
 Other types of small arms are comparatively rare” (p.
 6).
 These weapons and their ammunition are inexpensive and widely available with continuing production and large existing supplies.
 With current materials technology it has not been feasible to create a helmet to defeat rifle caliber rounds.
 The helmets would be too heavy and cumbersome for the modern war fighter to perform at peak effectiveness.
 However, reality is that the threat they face on the battlefield is greater than current testing protocols and methodologies.